vikejs/vike/readme.md

 pages/about.page.jsx        /about
 ```

-Alternatively, a page's route can be defined with a route string or a route function.
-Route strings enable simple parameterized routing (e.g. `/movies/:id`), and route functions enable full programmatic flexibility (to implement advanced routing such as route guards).
+Alternatively, the route of a page can be defined with a Route String or Route Function.
+Route Strings enable simple parameterized routing (e.g. `/movies/:id`), and Route Functions enable full programmatic flexibility (enabling you to implement advanced routing such as route guards).

-Unlike Next.js/Nuxt, *you* define how your pages are rendered:
+Unlike Next.js, *you* define how your pages are rendered:

 ```jsx
 // /pages/_default.page.server.jsx